habitat-sh/habitat/README.md

 ## Documentation

 Habitat's website and documentation is generated using [Middleman](https://middlemanapp.com/) and is located in the `www` directory of the Habitat source code.
 To work on the documentation, you will need to have a working [Ruby](https://ruby-lang.org) installation and Bundler.
 We recommend Ruby 2.3.1 or greater.
+If there is any problem with build then use build --help for detailed manual on build.

 To install Middleman, follow these instructions: